akshayarav/FitnessAI/README.md

 # FitnessAI
-A Full Stack Application connecting ChatGPT to an interactive UI, generating custom workout plans.
+A Full Stack Application created for fun and as a learning experience!
+FitnessAI connects ChatGPT to an interactive UI, generating and displaying custom workout plans based on user inputs.

-Currently in development with several issues, deployment link: https://fitness-ai.netlify.app
+This project is currently in development with several known issues.

+Current deployment link:
+https://fitness-ai.netlify.app

 ## API:
 - OpenAI API

+## Packages:
+- React Icons
+- UUID
+- React Spinners

 ## Frameworks:
 - React